Industrial Action

 - Your university shouldn't limit or exclude their liability.

-- If any of the above occurs you may have a right to take action.
+If the above isn't adhered to you may have a right to take action.

 Impact to Academic Studies:

-- Your university may decide to make a range of amendments to your assessments if the strike action significantly disrupts your studies.
+Your university may decide to make a range of amendments to your assessments if the industrial action significantly disrupts your studies.

 Concerns:

-- We advise all students, who feel they are being unfairly impacted by the strike actions, to keep accurate records of what detrimental impacts they have suffered and any financial losses.
+- Keep accurate records of what detrimental impacts you have suffered and any financial losses.

 - Keep any evidence you possibly can, i.e. emails, costs, cancellations, etc.